3007 views| 17 comments

 It is known as a double acting chemical leavener -- it begins release carbon dioxide as soon as it is moistened, and again when heated in the oven.
 (There are single acting baking powders, but are rarely used by home bakers).
 Always use double acting in recipes; it is virtually the only type available in grocery stores.

 Baking powder does not need an acidic ingredient to release its leavening power, as baking soda does, because it contains its own; baking powder contains 30 percent baking soda (alkaline) and an acid, such as cream of tartar.

 SARAH SAYS: Old-fashioned recipes!
 For one teaspoon SINGLE-ACTING baking powder: mix 1/2 teaspoon cream of tartar plus 1/4 teaspoon baking soda.
-Single-acting means that it will create gas quickly when moistened, so the batter must be cooked quickly or it will go flat.
+Single-acting means that it will create gas quickly when moistened, so the batter must be baked quickly or it will go flat.
 For double-acting baking powder, the kind commonly used in recipes and sold in grocery stores, there isn't any easy substitution.
 (There is not substitute for baking soda)